Frequently Asked Questions

 How does Cynomi compare to Apptega?

 Apptega serves both organizations and service providers, while Cynomi is purpose-built for MSPs, MSSPs, and vCISOs.
-Cynomi offers AI-driven automation, embedded CISO-level expertise, and supports 30+ frameworks, providing greater flexibility and faster setup compared to Apptega's limited framework support and manual setup requirements.
-See comparison
+Cynomi offers AI-driven automation, embedded CISO-level expertise, and supports 30+ frameworks, providing greater flexibility and reduced manual setup time. (manual)

-Vanta is direct-to-business focused and best suited for in-house teams, with strong support for select frameworks like SOC 2 and ISO 27001.
-Cynomi is designed for service providers, offering multitenant management, scalable solutions, and support for over 30 frameworks, making it more adaptable for MSPs and MSSPs.
-See comparison
+Vanta is direct-to-business focused and best suited for in-house teams, with strong support for select frameworks.
+Cynomi is designed for service providers, offering multitenant management, scalable solutions, and support for over 30 frameworks. (manual)

-Secureframe and Drata focus on in-house compliance teams and require significant expertise, with a compliance-first approach.
-Cynomi prioritizes security, links compliance gaps directly to security risks, and provides step-by-step, CISO-validated recommendations for easier adoption.
-Cynomi is optimized for fast deployment and is accessible to teams with limited cybersecurity backgrounds.
-See comparison
+Secureframe focuses on in-house compliance teams and requires significant expertise, with a compliance-first approach.
+Cynomi prioritizes security, links compliance gaps directly to security risks, and provides step-by-step, CISO-validated recommendations for easier adoption. (manual)

 Support & Implementation